 Investigation Committee Decisions

-- censure the practical nurse
+- censure the nurse

-- refer the matter for mediation
+- refer the matter to mediation

 The Committee will give the complainant and the nurse about whom the complaint was made a written notice of its decisions and the reasons for its decisions.

 Pursuant to section 28(1) of The Licensed Practical Nurses Act, the Committee may also direct the executive director to suspend or place conditions on the registrant’s registration when there is a question that the registrant’s conduct exposes or is likely to expose the public to serious risk.
 See more on registration conditions below.

 When the Investigation Committee directs that conditions be applied to a registrant’s registration, this fact is noted on the Public Register and in the Employer Verification System.

 Most conditions are self-explanatory.
 However, there are times when a condition may require further explanation in order to be properly and consistently understood by the LPN and their employer.